hypy13/django-daisy/README.md

-            'icon': 'fa-solid fa-person-military-pointing',  # FontAwesome icon for the 'auth' app 'name': 'Authentication',  # Custom name for the 'auth' app 'hide': False,  # Whether to hide the 'auth' app from the sidebar (set to True to hide) 'app': 'users',  # The actual app to display in the sidebar (e.g., rename 'auth' to 'users') 'divider_title': "Auth",  # Divider title for the 'auth' section },
+            'icon': 'fa-solid fa-person-military-pointing',  # FontAwesome icon for the 'auth' app 'name': 'Authentication',  # Custom name for the 'auth' app 'hide': False,  # Whether to hide the 'auth' app from the sidebar (set to True to hide) 'divider_title': "Auth",  # Divider title for the 'auth' section },
         'social_django': {